informartin/zkRelay/README.md

 $ zkRelay setup
 ```

 The resulting zkRelay contract `batch_verifier.sol` has to be deployed using a tool of your choice.
 It references the generated verification contract `verifier.sol` which has to be available during deployment.
+Furthermore, the [intermediary proof setup](create-inclusion-proofs-for-intermediary-blocks) has to be executed, before the contracts can be deployed, as they are refereced within the batch verifier.

 ## Off-chain validation